Kirkland Lake Gold Ltd. Buys 50,000 Shares of Kirkland Lake Gold Ltd. (TSE:KL) Stock

-Kirkland Lake Gold Ltd. (TSE:KL) insider Kirkland Lake Gold Ltd. acquired 50,000 shares of the business’s stock in a transaction that occurred on Friday, August 13th.
-The shares were bought at an average price of C$50.41 per share, with a total value of C$2,520,500.00.
-Following the completion of the transaction, the insider now directly owns 350,000 shares in the company, valued at C$17,643,500.
+Kirkland Lake Gold Ltd. (TSE:KL) insider Kirkland Lake Gold Ltd. purchased 50,000 shares of the business’s stock in a transaction on Monday, August 30th.
+The shares were acquired at an average price of C$49.49 per share, for a total transaction of C$2,474,500.00.
+Following the completion of the acquisition, the insider now directly owns 100,000 shares in the company, valued at approximately C$4,949,000.

 Kirkland Lake Gold Ltd. also recently made the following trade(s):

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, July 14th.
-Shareholders of record on Wednesday, June 30th were issued a $0.226 dividend.
+The business also recently declared a quarterly dividend, which was paid on Wednesday, July 14th.
+Stockholders of record on Wednesday, June 30th were given a $0.226 dividend.
 The ex-dividend date of this dividend was Tuesday, June 29th.
-This represents a $0.90 dividend on an annualized basis and a yield of 1.88%.
-Kirkland Lake Gold’s dividend payout ratio is currently 17.32%.
+This represents a $0.90 dividend on an annualized basis and a dividend yield of 1.82%.
+Kirkland Lake Gold’s dividend payout ratio (DPR) is presently 17.61%.

-Several analysts have recently issued reports on the stock.
-National Bank Financial boosted their price objective on shares of Kirkland Lake Gold from C$56.00 to C$59.00 and gave the company a “sector perform” rating in a research note on Tuesday, August 3rd.
-JPMorgan Chase & Co. reissued an “underweight” rating and set a C$50.00 price objective (down from C$51.00) on shares of Kirkland Lake Gold in a research note on Tuesday, July 13th.
-Canaccord Genuity boosted their price objective on shares of Kirkland Lake Gold from C$60.00 to C$65.00 and gave the company a “na” rating in a research note on Friday, July 16th.
-National Bankshares boosted their price objective on shares of Kirkland Lake Gold from C$56.00 to C$59.00 and gave the company a “sector perform” rating in a research note on Tuesday, August 3rd.
-Finally, Royal Bank of Canada reissued an “outperform” rating and set a C$43.00 price objective on shares of Kirkland Lake Gold in a research note on Friday, July 30th.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating, four have assigned a buy rating and one has issued a strong buy rating to the stock.
-The stock currently has a consensus rating of “Buy” and an average price target of C$66.92.
+A number of equities analysts have commented on the company.
+Royal Bank of Canada reaffirmed an “outperform” rating and issued a C$43.00 price target on shares of Kirkland Lake Gold in a research note on Friday, July 30th.
+JPMorgan Chase & Co. reissued an “underweight” rating and set a C$50.00 target price (down from C$51.00) on shares of Kirkland Lake Gold in a research note on Tuesday, July 13th.
+National Bank Financial boosted their target price on Kirkland Lake Gold from C$56.00 to C$59.00 and gave the company a “sector perform” rating in a research note on Tuesday, August 3rd.
+Canaccord Genuity boosted their target price on Kirkland Lake Gold from C$60.00 to C$65.00 and gave the company a “na” rating in a research note on Friday, July 16th.
+Finally, National Bankshares boosted their target price on Kirkland Lake Gold from C$56.00 to C$59.00 and gave the company a “sector perform” rating in a research note on Tuesday, August 3rd.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating, four have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has an average rating of “Buy” and an average target price of C$66.92.

 Kirkland Lake Gold Company Profile